andyguwc/go-web-dev-notes/02-concurrency/concurrency.md

 integers with the size 10:
 ch := make(chan int, 10)

+## Unbuffered Channel
 Unbuffered channels are synchronous.
 You can think of unbuffered channels as a box that can contain only one thing at a time.
 Once a goroutine puts something into this box, no other goroutines can put anything in, unless another goroutine takes out whatever is inside it first.
 This means if another goroutine wants to put in something else when the box contains something already, it will block and go to sleep until the box is empty.

+ch := make(chan int) // unbuffered channel
+- If the channel is empty, the receiver blocks until there is data
+- The sender can send only to an empty channel and blocks until the next receive operation
+- When the channel has data, the receiver can proceed to receive the data.

+Recall that the sender blocks immediately upon sending to an unbuffered channel.
+This means any subsequent statement, to receive from the channel for instance, becomes unreachable, causing a deadlock.
+The following code shows the proper way to send to an unbuffered channel:

+func main() {
+	ch := make(chan int)
+	go func() { ch <- 12 }()
+	fmt.Println(<-ch)
+}

+## Buffered Channels
+c := make(chan int, 3)

+- When the channel is empty, the receiver blocks until there is at least one element
+- The sender always succeeds as long as the channel is not at capacity
+- When the channel is at capacity, the sender blocks until at least one element is received

+## Unidirectional Channels

 This allocates a send-only channel of strings: ch := make(chan <- string)